DataDog/documentation/content/en/tracing/troubleshooting/_index.md

 ## Confirm APM setup and Agent status

 During startup, Datadog tracing libraries emit logs that reflect the configurations applied in a JSON object, as well as any errors encountered, including if the Agent can be reached in languages where this is possible.
-Some languages require these startup logs to be enabled via the environment variable `DD_TRACE_STARTUP_LOGS=true`.
-For more information on startup logs, see the [dedicated page][2] to start your troubleshooting.
+Some languages require these startup logs to be enabled with the environment variable `DD_TRACE_STARTUP_LOGS=true`.
+For more information on startup logs, see the [dedicated page][2] for troubleshooting.

 ## Tracer debug logs